 Warwick Bar Society was established in 2012 in order to foster a community of aspiring barristers at the University of Warwick.

 As a subsidiary of Warwick Law Society, we have the benefit of being part of one of the largest and most energetic societies on campus.
 We hope to encourage students, both law and non-law, to consider the Bar, and to support and encourage those who already have their hearts set on this area of the legal profession.

 The Bar Society provides students with helpful guidance and information on the realities of a career at the Bar.
 The process can be long and daunting, and the profession continues to face new challenges.
 We endeavour to guide students on their path to the Bar, and help them to develop individually and collectively through shared experiences of the profession.

-Thus, we aim to give students the opportunity to hear from and meet a variety of barristers, visit chambers across the country, and journey down to the legal heart of London to attend events at the Inns of Court.
-We intend to engender a small but strong community by creating an enjoyable, interesting and vibrant collegiate atmosphere, much like the Inns themselves.
+The opportunity to hear drink and dine with a variety of barristers, visit chambers across the country, and familiarise yourself with the Inns of Court are among the many things we offer.
+We intend to engender a small but strong community by creating an enjoyable, interesting, and vibrant collegiate atmosphere.